brianhouse/art_and_code/assignments/02_narrative_maze.md

 `FLASH`

 One challenge working with BASIC is organizing your line numbers.
-You may want to reserve 100 line numbers for every state.
+You may want to reserve 100 line numbers for every "room".

 For example:
 ```